EarthObservationSimulator/orbitpy/propcov/README.md

     * The `setup.py` file in the `propcov` folder.

-* The `propcov/src/main.cpp` source ile contains the wrapping code of the C++ sources.
-Note that not all the C++ source is currently wrapped.
+* The `propcov/src/main.cpp` source file contains the binding code of the C++ sources.
+Note that *not* all the C++ source is currently bound.

 * When the `propcov` package is installed a `build` folder and `***.so` library file is created along with `***.egg-info`.
 These must be deleted in the un-installation process so as to allow for smooth re-installation.

 * The `Makefile` present in the `propcov` folder is to facilitate easy installation, cleanup of the `propcov` package.
+I.e. when `make` is run from the `propcov` directory, the propcov library is installed.

 * The Makefiles in the `extern/gmatutil/`, `lib/propcov-cpp/` are to facilitate a separate build process (not associated with `cmake`).
 The builds are triggered when running the Makefile in the `tests/` folder.
+This allows for independent build of the C++ sources (not associated with the python binding provided by Pybind11).

 ## Installation

 **Requires:** Unix-like operating system, `python 3.8`, `pip`, `gcc`, `cmake`.

+`pybind11`

 **To install:** Run `make` from the main git directory.